 Comments

 (a) (CH3)2COO (acetone oxide) was produced by the reaction of (CH3)2CI + O2.
-(CH3)2CI was generated by 248-nm laser photolysis of diiodomethane, (CH3)2CI2 Time-resolved direct detection of (CH3)2COO by cavity ring-down spectroscopy at 355nm.
+(CH3)2CI was generated by 248-nm laser photolysis of diiodomethane, (CH3)2CI2.
+Time-resolved direct detection of (CH3)2COO by cavity ring-down spectroscopy at 355nm.
 (CH3)2COO concentrations were ~2 × 1012 molecule cm-3, deduced using previously published absorption cross sections.
 The measured decay constant of (CH3)2COO which was linearly dependent on (excess) concentrations of TFA acetic acid (up to 3.6 x 1014 molecule cm-3) was used to determine the rate coefficient.
 The uncertainty limits are 2, based on unweighted linear fit to decay lifetime plots.
 The rate coefficients were independent of pressure over the range 13 – 130 mbar and H/D substitution had no effect on k at all temperatures in the range studied.
 The expression for the temperature dependence is based on a model involving competitive stabilization of a pre-reactive complex.

 Preferred Values